Please don’t get in or on the water during COVID-19 lockdownWednesday, 25 March 2020

-Surf Life Saving New Zealand has advised that all patrols have now ceased on New Zealand beaches and is asking people not to go swimming at the beach during the COVID-19 lockdown period to avoid putting themselves or volunteer Surf Lifeguards at risk.
+Surf Life Saving New Zealand has advised that all patrols have now ceased on New Zealand beaches and is asking people not to get in or on the water during the COVID-19 lockdown period to avoid putting themselves or volunteer Surf Lifeguards at risk.

 “There will be no lifeguards on the beach,” Mr Dalton says.
 “People need to be aware that the hazards Surf Lifeguards work hard to protect swimmers from, are still there.

-“Please do not go swimming at the beach.
+“Please do not go get in or on the water.
 If people get into trouble in the water, it will stretch our emergency services who need to focus on dealing with COVID-19 and daily non-preventable emergencies.

 If you do see a person in trouble in the water, call 111 and ask for the police and advise that it is a water/beach emergency – they are in direct contact with all Surf Lifesaving NZ’s Emergency Callout Squads and Coastguard.

 Surf Life Saving New Zealand supports the message from police commissioner Mike Bush who said on Wednesday, March 25 that people should not drive to the beach.
 Mr Bush said people should only be going out in their cars to get essential supplies.